Who this guide is for

 - Contacts, phone: revoke from apps with no reason to have it

-Android 12+ has a Privacy Dashboard (Settings → Privacy → Privacy Dashboard) — a timeline of which apps accessed your location, microphone, or camera in the last 24 hours, with direct links to revoke permissions.
-Use this as a weekly audit.
+Android 12+ has a Privacy Dashboard (Settings → Privacy → Privacy Dashboard) — a timeline of which apps recently accessed your location, microphone, or camera, with direct links to revoke permissions.
+Use this regularly as an audit.

 Microphone and camera: hardware toggles in the notification shade Pull down → edit tiles → add “Mic access” and “Camera access” quick tiles.
 When off, Android blocks access at the system level — all apps get silence or a black screen regardless of their permissions.
 Stronger than revoking per-app permissions.